bottom-seal/Parallel_A_star/README.md

 The project is for final project of NYCU parallel programming 2025.<br>
 This is an implementation of Hashed Distributed A* with implementation tuning.<br>
 (https://github.com/jinnaiyuu/Hash-Distributed-Astar)<br>
+A* algorithm is inherently difficult to parallelize as each iteration depends on the result of the last
 <img width="864" height="387" alt="image" src="https://github.com/user-attachments/assets/c16d56a3-e5b1-4f72-9989-ee60ee205c73" />

 ## Proposed Solution